Fitting Irons and Hybrids

-While we do not have an expensive indoor computer-based golf simulator (also known as a launch monitor).
-We do use proven real situation techniques at an outdoor driving range.
-The golfer is placed on a launch monitor to check launch angle and spin rate along with swing speed.
-That way they theoretically can match a proper shaft and loft with a person’s swing speed.
-Also, keep in mind shaft stiffness isn’t 100% about swing speed, tempo is important too.
-For example, a person with a 95mph swing that has a short, quick tempo could need a stiff shaft, while someone with a 105mph swing with a long, slow tempo may benefit more from a regular flex shaft.
+It is critically important to match a golfer’s clubs to his swing speed.
+But, shaft stiffness isn’t 100% about swing speed as swing tempo is important too.
+For example, a person with a 95mph swing that has a short, quick tempo may need a stiff shaft.
+While, someone with a 105mph swing and long slow tempo may benefit more from a regular flex shaft.

 Furthermore, most people are not able to feel confident in any club’s performance until they hit it on a driving range or on the course.
 There is definitely difference between the real range and the simulator.
 Our practical fitting program performs practical measurements and observations out on the range with “outdoor” conditions that effect play including: humidity, wind, and background noise.

-Shaft Flex: We determine ideal shaft flex based on the player’s ball speed, swing tempo, swing weight trajectory at launch, and preferences.
+We determine ideal shaft flex based on the player’s ball speed, swing tempo, swing weight trajectory at launch, and preferences.

 In a hybrid golf club, the center of gravity is shifted to the bottom of the club, which helps in launching the ball high up in the air.
 The face of the hybrid golf club is also kept flat which gives the ball a higher spin rate.
-The added higher launch angle of the club makes it possible for the ball to spin and hence the ball stops faster after landing.
-The shaft of the club is generally shorter and the club face has typically been kept stiffer like iron golf clubs.
+The higher launch angle of the club makes it possible for the ball to spin and stop faster after landing.
+The shaft of the club is generally shorter than a 3 or 5 wood, but longer than any iron.